I3S-ESSnet/Documents/ko-meeting/wp1/arc-kickoff.md

 The ARC software includes functions of configuration and execution for file processing pipelines.

-The processing of a file in ARC is materialized by a sequential execution of elementary services which are also called "processing modules".
-These modules are instantiable in disjoint execution environments called "sandboxes".
+The processing of a file in ARC is materialized by a sequential execution of elementary services which are also called “processing modules”.
+These modules are instantiable in disjoint execution environments called “sandboxes”.

 The choice, the scheduling, or the internal operations of the modules are based on user written rules defined for the chosen sandbox.
 ARC therefore allows the user to experiment with different processing rules for identical files in different sandboxes.